 You can add a small section of scriptures that is centered around the significance of Christmas and the birth of Christ – pick a few scriptures or chapters in the Bible and encourage members to use their holiday time to read up on this in an effort to get closer to Christ.
 People might have more time to read their Bible during the festive season and they will appreciate some guidelines on exactly what to read.

 Don’t forget to link to the church website

 With all the events and celebrations happening during the festive season, you might not have the space to include everything in the Christmas newsletter.
-That’s where using links come in handy – link to your website so people can find more information and updates on the church calendar.
-Also include links to your social media channels if you’ve created specific event pages for special celebrations.
+That’s where using links comes in handy – link to your website so people can find more information and updates on the church calendar.
+Also, include links to your social media channels if you’ve created specific event pages for special celebrations.
 If you use features like YouTube or live streaming on Facebook, remind everyone that they can watch your services online if they can’t make it to the services.

 Create a free account and get started writing your Christmas email newsletters today